Fluorescence - good or bad?

 What is fluorescence?

-Fluorescence is an ability of a diamond to emit a glow when subjected to ultraviolet light, just like stains left by Fido.
-According to GIA research, up to 35% of all diamonds in the world fluoresce.
+Fluorescence is a form of luminescence.
+Fluorescent diamonds have the ability to emit light or “glow” under ultraviolet light, just like stains left by Fido.
 Fluorescence intensity depends on the UV light strength and ambiance lighting.
 Disco lighting, fluorescent bulbs, and natural sunlight all have a UV component that triggers the glow.

 Reasons to buy a fluorescent diamond